Percona-QA/server-qa/test_scripts/ps/group-replication/README.md

 write backend to the current primary via HAProxy's **runtime API** over the stats socket (`set server be_write/<node> state ready|maint`) — the same external-management model the Percona operator uses.
 On failover, `wait_proxy_ready()` re-pins the write backend to the newly elected primary.
-(An autonomous `external-check` script keyed on `super_read_only` was tried first but is pathologically slow under the amd64-on-arm64 **emulation** this image runs in, where each forked check can stall for minutes.)

 Host ports `33152` → `3307`, `33153` → `3308`.
 The config is injected via an
 environment variable (no host bind mounts), and the container runs as the image's